beforesecond/gomon/README.md

-# Goreload
+# Gomon

-`goreload` forks from codegangsta/gin and remove unused features.
+`gomon` forks from codegangsta/gin,acoshift and remove unused features.

-Just run `goreload` in your app directory.
+Just run `gomon` in your app directory.
-`goreload` will automatically recompile your code when it detects a change.
+`gomon` will automatically recompile your code when it detects a change.

 ## Installation